imgag/ngs-bits/doc/GSvarServer/index.md

 ### Is it possible to commuincate with the queuing engine via some HTTP API?

 Yes, asolutely.
-To learn how to do it, please read the corresponding section from the [development documentation](development/qe_api.md).
+To learn how to do it, please read the corresponding section of this [documentation](qe_api.md).

 ### It looks like the server uses HTTPS.
 How do I deal with the SSL certificates?